-In 2004, the Company expanded its reach into the wind power sector for the first time with the construction of a 100 MW wind farm located in St. Leon, Manitoba, Canada.
+In 2004, we expanded our reach into the wind power sector for the first time with the construction of a 100 MW wind farm located in St. Leon, Manitoba, Canada.

 Purchased First Electric Utility

-In 2009, the Company’s water and wastewater utility systems were rebranded and re-launched as “Liberty Water” (later called Liberty Utilities), while its power generation assets were rebranded as “Algonquin Power Co.”
+In 2009, we rebranded our water and wastewater utility systems as “Liberty Water” (later called Liberty Utilities), and rebranded our power generation assets “Algonquin Power Co.”

-In 2010, Liberty expanded into other regulated utilities with the acquisition of California Pacific Electric Company, its first electric distribution utility in Lake Tahoe, California.
-Soon after, Liberty expanded into natural gas utilities in New Hampshire, Missouri, Iowa, Arkansas, Georgia, Massachusetts, and Illionois (2011-2012).
+In 2010, we expanded into other regulated utilities with the acquisition of California Pacific Electric Company, our first electric distribution utility, located in Lake Tahoe, California.
+Soon after, we expanded into natural gas utilities in New Hampshire, Missouri, Iowa, Arkansas, Georgia, Massachusetts, and Illinois (2011-2012).

 Constructed First Solar Facility

-In 2014, the Company expanded into the solar power sector for the first time with the construction of its first solar facility in Cornwall, Ontario, Canada.
+In 2014, we entered the solar power sector with the construction of our first solar facility in Cornwall, Ontario, Canada.

 Acquired Empire District Electric Company

-In January of 2017, Algonquin. completed its acquisition of the Empire District Electric Company.
-This transformative growth opportunity saw significant expansion of the Company’s regulated utility and unregulated generation footprints in the central United States and the addition of operations in two new states (Kansas and Oklahoma).
+In January of 2017, Algonquin completed its acquisition of the Empire District Electric Company.
+This acquisition resulted in significant expansion of our regulated utility and generation footprints in the central United States and the addition of operations in two new states (Kansas and Oklahoma).

 We're leading the transition to a low-carbon energy future.